msac-cisw/cisw17-demos/README.md

 # CISW 17 Demo Files

-These are in class demos and assignments.
+These are classroom demos.

 ## [🚀 View on the Web](https://msac-cisw.github.io/cisw17-demos/)

----

-## Adding New Pages
+## Markdown

+Create the markdown tutorial in the `md` folder.

+Add the filename to `build.sh`.

+Run `build.sh`.

+The html file will be in the `demos` folder.

-To add a new page, simply edit the `pages.json` file and add a new entry:
+Edit the `pages.json` file and add a new entry:

 ```json
 {